AnishC10/PPFI-DNA/README.md

 ```
 ## Usage

-The scripts and data provided in this repository allow viewers to replicate the findings found in our paper (preprint coming soon!).
+The scripts and data provided in this repository allow viewers to replicate the findings found in our paper.

 ### Cloning, Training (on your local machine):

 ```
 git clone https://github.com/AnishC10/PPFI-DNA.git
 cd PPFI-DNA
+git lfs install
+git lfs pull
 pip3 install -r requirements.txt
 cd models
+cd [TFHE, CKKS]
-python3 encrypted_neural_network.py
+python3 [MODEL].py
 ```
-This will begin training and testing on the data in ```data.csv```, and then output the resulting statistics.
+Once you finish the final step, a dialogue will appear in the terminal, asking which dataset you would like to run on.
+If you respond with "Promoters" (or "promoters"), the promoter dataset will automatically be used.
+If you respond with "CVI," the CVI dataset will automatically be used.

+It is **highly** recommended to utilize an external server, rather than a local machine to run these programs.